Fancy training alongside your dog? Put your best paw forward with a four-legged canine running buddy

 Running with a dog isn’t as straightforward as you might imagine, especially if you have a training goal and need to clock up a certain amount of miles or hit a certain pace.

 Some dogs make great running buddies, but remember that others prefer a quick 30-minute sprint followed by a snooze in front of the telly.

-Sarah Jane Ashdown, a personal trainer who also volunteers at Bath Cats & Dogs Home , is running with dogs as part of her training for the 2013 Bath Half Marathon on March 3, 2013.
+Sarah Jane Ashdown, a personal trainer who also volunteers at Bath Cats & Dogs Home, runs with dogs as part of her training.

 She says, ’My sister has two cockapoos called Patsie and Eddie who run with me regularly - my four-legged training buddies.’

 Here’s Sarah Jane's advice if you fancy running with your pet pal:

 Visit the vet: Any increase in physical activity can create stress on canine bodies as well as our own, so before you start any training programme take your dog to the vet for a check-up too.
 Don’t try running with a puppy, and remember, not all dogs make suitable running buddies.

 Know your dog: Dogs who are keen to please their owner, and those with high energy levels and a healthy attitude to exercise make the best running companions, but there is no hard and fast rule.
 Above all, dogs are sociable pack animals and on the whole love spending time with their owners, however this does not mean that they will automatically crave a 10-mile hike in the cold.

 Obedience and control are probably the two most important personality traits in a dog.
 If your dog can't run to heel then it will make it quite tricky.
 Terrier breeds are often nose to the ground and off dashing into bushes after scents making running with them frustrating.
 Confident dogs, who are well socialised with other dogs and people, will make it easier to jog past other people and dogs without confrontation.